University Clinical Aptitude Test (UCAT)

 Use of the UCAT threshold

-The threshold will be based on the standard of scores received for that year, so we would not be able to confirm what our threshold would be in advance of the UCAT deadline.
+The threshold will be based on the standard of scores for that year, so we are not able to confirm what our threshold is in advance of the UCAT deadline.
 The threshold does vary year-on-year.
 You can see our previous UCAT thresholds on our application data page.

-If you meet the UCAT threshold we apply, and you achieve Band 1 or 2 in the Situational Judgement Test (SJT), you will likely be invited to interview as long as you meet our minimum academic requirements (for example, GCSE and predicted grades).
+If you meet the UCAT threshold we apply, and you achieve Band 1 or 2 in the Situational Judgement Test (SJT), you will likely be invited to interview as long as you meet our minimum academic requirements (for example, GCSE).

 There are, however, some operational constraints on the number of interviews available in any given year.
 Where the number of highly scoring candidates exceeds the number of interview slots available, we will rank candidates according to UCAT total score and SJT band.

-We do not consider applicants who achieve Band 4 in the Situational Judgement Test (SJT) element of the UCAT.
-Applicants with a SJT Band 3 are welcome to apply.
-However, we will prioritise applicants who are in Bands 1 and 2 in both our UCAT and holistic assessments.
+We do not consider applicants who achieve Band 3 or 4 in the Situational Judgement Test (SJT) element of the UCAT.